On This Day In Judy Garland’s Life And Career – January 13

 Check out The Judy Room’s Filmography Pages on The Harvey Girls here.

-January 13, 1949: Judy was listed as one of the top Hollywood moneymakers.
-What’s interesting is that the article notes that MGM had placed money in a retirement fund for her.
+January 13, 1949: Judy was listed among the top Hollywood moneymakers.
+Notably, the article notes that MGM contributed to a retirement fund for her.
 It also noted there was no retirement fund for Frank Sinatra.
-If there was any fund set up (and it’s doubtful) it was nonexistent by the time she left the studio.
+If there was any fund set up (and it’s doubtful), it was nonexistent by the time she left the studio.

 It’s interesting that the blurb above notes that Judy was in Carmel for a quick rest before beginning work on Annie Get Your Gun.
 Judy had retakes for In The Good Old Summertime on January 27th and didn’t begin work on Annie until that March.